-- Frequently Mitigated Units (FMU) and Associated Units (AU).
+• Frequently Mitigated Units (FMU) and Associated Units (AU).
 A new FMU rule became effective November 1, 2014, limiting the availability of FMU adders to units with net revenues less than unit going forward costs.

-The number of units that were eligible for an FMU or AU adder declined from an average of 70 units during the first 11 months of 2014, to zero since December 2014. - Virtual Offers and Bids.
+The number of units that were eligible for an FMU or AU adder declined from an average of 70 units during the first 11 months of 2014, to zero since December 2014.

+- Virtual Offers and Bids.
 Any market participant in the PJM Day-Ahead Energy Market can use increment offers, decrement bids, up to congestion transactions, import transactions and export transactions as financial instruments that do not require physical generation or load.
-In the first nine months of 2017, the average hourly increment offers submitted MW increased by 21.4 percent from 7,017 MW in the first nine months of 2016 to 8,521 MW in the first nine months of 2017, and cleared MW increased by 6.5 percent from 4,577 MW in the first nine months of 2016 to 4,876 MW in the first nine months of 2017.
-In the first nine months of 2017, the average hourly decrement bids submitted MW increased by 20.7 percent from 6,918 MW in the first nine months of 2016 to 8,349 MW in the first nine months of 2017, and cleared MW increased by 7.6 percent from 4,087 MW in the first nine months of 2016 to 4,397 MW in the first nine months of 2017.
-In the first nine months of 2017, the average hourly up to congestion submitted MW increased by 1.1 percent from 143,885 MW in the first nine months of 2016 to 145,467 MW in the first nine months of 2017, and cleared MW increased by 6.6 percent from 34,204 MW in the first nine months of 2016 to 36,478 MW in the first nine months of 2017. - Generator Offers.
+In the first three months of 2018, the average hourly increment offers submitted and cleared MW decreased by 40.8 percent and 54.6 percent, from 10,304 MW and 6,048 MW in the first three months of 2017 to 6,100 MW and 2,745 MW in the first three months of 2018.
+The average hourly decrement bids submitted and cleared MW decreased by 24.1 percent and 46.4 percent, from 9,570 MW and 4,815 MW in the first three months of 2017 to 7,265 MW and 2,581 MW in the first three months of 2018.
+The average hourly up to congestion submitted and cleared MW decreased by 56.7 percent and 40.8 percent, from 189,103 MW and 36,711 MW in the first three months of 2017 to 81,876 MW and 21,750 MW in the first three months of 2018. - Generator Offers.
 Generator offers are categorized as dispatchable and self scheduled.
 Units which are available for economic dispatch are dispatchable.
 Units which are self scheduled to generate fixed output are categorized as self scheduled.
 Units which are self scheduled at their economic minimum and are available for economic dispatch up to their economic maximum are categorized as self scheduled and dispatchable.
-Of all generator offers in the first nine months of 2017, 55.3 percent were offered as available for economic dispatch, 3.7 percent were offered as emergency dispatch, 20.0 percent were offered as self scheduled, and 20.9 percent were offered as self scheduled and dispatchable.
+Of all generator offers by MW in the first three months of 2018, 24.9 percent were offered as available for economic dispatch, 30.4 percent were offered at the economic minimum, 5.0 percent were offered as emergency dispatch, 19.8 percent were offered as self scheduled, and 18.4 percent were offered as self scheduled and dispatchable.